Shivam4681/HR-Analytics/README.md

-<h1 align="center">HR Analytics Power BI Project</h1>
+<h1 align="center">HR Analytics Dashboard using Power BI</h1>
 <p align="center">
 <img src="Hr image.png">

-➣ Description:<p>In this repository, you'll find my comprehensive HR Analytics Power BI project.
-Through meticulous data analysis and visualization, I've delved into various facets of HR, including employee demographics, performance metrics, retention rates, and more.
-This project is a testament to my proficiency in data analytics, visualization, and HR domain knowledge..</p>
+## Overview

-➣
+This repository contains an HR analytics dashboard developed using Power BI.
+The dashboard provides insights and visualizations based on the HR dataset.

-Highlights of the project:
+## Highlights of the project:

 Data Exploration: Deep dive into HR datasets to uncover patterns and trends.
 Visualization: Engaging and insightful dashboards created using Power BI for easy interpretation.